Code-Institute-Submissions/milestone4-the-woodworks/README.md

 ### Validators
 #### HTML
-All the following pages were checked with W3C Markup Validation Service and no errors were found:
+All pages were checked with W3C Markup Validation Service and no errors were found:

 Store: https://codewouter-the-woodworks.herokuapp.com/
 Signup: https://codewouter-the-woodworks.herokuapp.com/accounts/signup/